roryprimrose/Divergic.Logging/README.md

 Adding serialized context data to an exception is only as useful as how the data can be understood. ```NodaTime.Instant``` is a good example of this.
 The native JSON serialization of an Instant value will be ```{}``` rather than a readable date/time value.

-The Divergic.Logging.NodaTime package provides an extension method on ```ILoggerFactory``` to configure NodaTime support for adding exception context data.
+The Divergic.Logging.NodaTime package provides an extension method on ```ILoggerFactory``` to configure NodaTime support when adding exception context data.

 ```csharp
 public void Configure(